 This was the best selling Warren and Sweat climbing stand of its era.
 The design was simple but well made with strong construction.

 The Cottonwood climber stand was quite portable as it weighed just 21 lbs.
-The weight capacity of this WS climber stand wasn’t less either as it could hold 250 lbs of weight including all hunting accessories.
-Added to this, the Cottonwood allowed hunters to hunt either way: facing the tree or away from the tree.
+The weight capacity of this WS climber stand wasnโt less either, as it could hold 250 lbs of weight, including all hunting accessories.
+Additionally, the Cottonwood allowed hunters to hunt either way: facing the tree or away from the tree.

-The stand came with hooks and ratchet straps to make it rock solid against the tree.
-Holding the stand wasn’t easier though, but once set up it was a firm stand.
+The stand had hooks and ratchet straps to make it rock solid against the tree.
+Holding the stand wasnโt easier, but once set up, it was a firm stand.

 Imperial Tree Stand – The Best Seller Warren And Sweat Climbing Stand